approach0/docs/src/appendix_indri.md

 $ sudo ln -s `which latexmlmath` /usr/bin/latexmlmath
 ```

-To generate representational and content mathML using LaTeXML,
+As a test after installation, you can issue the following to generate representational and content mathML using LaTeXML,
 ```bash
 echo 'a+b' | latexmlmath --presentationmathml=representation.xml -
 echo 'a+b' | latexmlmath --contentmathml=content.xml -
 ```
+Corresponding xml file will be generated under current directory.